 In establishing effective relationships with patients, the pharmacists' responsibility to achieve desired outcomes must be kept in mind (Gupta, 2011).
 Communication competence is one of the generic competencies health care professionals are expected to have (Kubota, et al., 2011).
 Because communication competence can be improved through training, programs to develop better communication skills in pharmacist should be developed.
-According to (Brown, 2002) there are four main reasons why training needs assessment in necessary before the actual training:
+According to (Brown, 2002) The needs assessment can also be used to diagnose the learning and performance needs of individuals, teams, functional units, and whole organizations (Gupta, 2011).
+Communication is important for pharmacists because: